 It wouldn’t be summer in New York State without a trip to the Great New York State Fair.
-For 13 days, August 12–September 2, 2019, enjoy an incredible variety of musical entertainment.
+For 13 days, August 23 - September 4, 2023 , enjoy an incredible variety of musical entertainment.
 Highlights include the Pan-African Village, where African-inspired music, African and Caribbean food, and vendors create an experience that awakens the senses.
-After sampling some jerk chicken, head to the Chevy Court Concerts venue for two shows daily featuring top performers like Gavin Degraw and The Roots.
-From the Empire Theater’s unique musical offerings to the NYS Grange Stage’s toe-tapping performances, don’t miss a moment of the music at this year’s Great New York State Fair!
+After sampling some jerk chicken, head to the Chevy Court Concerts venue for two shows daily featuring top performers like Chubby Checker and Brett Michaels.
+The Experience Stage at Chevy Park will host at least one major concert every day like REO Speedwagon and Tyler Hubbard of Florida Georgia Line. , Don’t miss a moment of the music at this year’s Great New York State Fair!

 Colored Musicians Club (Greater Niagara)

 As the only remaining African American club of its kind in the US, this historic preservation site is a must-visit in Buffalo.
-All the greats once performed here, from Duke Ellington to Dizzy Gillespie to Miles Davis, and you can still catch performances here today from Buffalo’s most talented performers.
-On Sundays, enjoy free jazz lessons and evening jam sessions, and dance to the sweet sounds of the George Scott Big Band every Monday, and the Carol McLaughlin Big Band every Thursday.
-Don’t miss the CMC International Jazz Festival October 11–13, 2019, featuring more than 150 performers on seven stages representing over 100 years of music history.
-Speaking of which, see how the club keeps the genre’s history and music alive at the Colored Musicians Club Museum.
-Open Thursday through Saturday, the museum features historic artifacts like a drum played by the late, great Frankie Dunlop, as well as exhibits that explore the history of jazz.
+All the greats once performed here, from Duke Ellington to Dizzy Gillespie to Miles Davis, and the club continues to showcase incredible performances at its Sunday Night Jazz Series in venues across Buffalo.
+See how the club, which is undergoing renovations, keeps the genre’s history and music alive at the Colored Musicians Club Museum.
+Open for tours Thursday through Saturday, the museum features historic artifacts like a drum played by the late, great Frankie Dunlop, as well as exhibits that explore the history of jazz.

 Bargemusic (New York City)